neur1n/neuims/README.md

 to 2020.01.09.

 #### Q: Why pynvim and pywin32 dependencies?
-A: I wish I could use some CMD or PowerShell commands to finish the job, but I have not found something working so far.
+~~A: I wish I could use some CMD or PowerShell commands to finish the job, but I have not found something working so far.~~

+A: You should really update `neuims` right now.
+The dependencies were removed!🎉

 #### Q: How about the other OSs?
 ~~A: Support for Ubuntu may be done soon, but I do not have a MacBook.~~